Dynamic Dual-Granularity Skill Bank for Agentic RL: Abstract

 \section{Abstract}

-Agentic reinforcement learning (RL) can benefit substantially from reusable experience, yet existing skill-based methods mainly extract trajectory-level guidance and often lack principled mechanisms for maintaining an evolving skill memory.
+Agentic RL can benefit substantially from reusable experience, but existing skill-based methods mostly focus on trajectory-level guidance and provide limited support for the principled evaluation and maintenance of an evolving skill memory.
 We propose \textbf{D2Skill}, a \textbf{dynamic dual-granularity skill bank} for agentic RL that organizes reusable experience into \textbf{task skills} for high-level guidance and \textbf{step skills} for fine-grained decision support and error correction.
 D2Skill jointly trains the policy and skill bank through paired baseline and skill-injected rollouts under the same policy, using their performance gap to derive hindsight utility signals for both skill updating and policy optimization.
 Built entirely from training-time experience, the skill bank is continuously expanded through reflection and maintained with utility-aware retrieval and pruning.
-Experiments on \textsc{ALFWorld} and \textsc{WebShop} with \textsc{Qwen2.5-7B-Instruct} and \textsc{Qwen3-4B-Instruct-2507} show that D2Skill consistently improves success rates over skill-free baselines by 10--20 points.
-Further ablations and analyses show that both dual-granularity skill modeling and dynamic skill maintenance are critical to these gains, while the learned skills exhibit higher utility, transfer across evaluation settings, and introduce only modest training overhead.
+Experiments on \textsc{ALFWorld}, \textsc{WebShop}, and \textsc{Search-Augmented QA} tasks show that D2Skill substantially improves performance over skill-free baselines across models of different scales.
+Further ablations and analyses show that both dual-granularity skill modeling and dynamic skill maintenance are critical to these gains, while the learned skills exhibit higher utility, transfer across evaluation settings, and introduce only modest training overhead. \textbf{Code Page:} \href{https://github.com/TU2021/D2Skill-AgenticRL}{https://github.com/TU2021/D2Skill-AgenticRL}.